Lexelius/ASPP_1/2020/julia_kukulies.md

 Hejhej!
 I am JUlia from the University of Gothenburg.

+Hej Julia!
+I am Christina, nice to meet you.